 The holidays also mean more drivers are traveling unfamiliar roads and might make sudden stops or other abrupt moves.
 With more people traveling on roads they aren’t familiar with, the likelihood for crashes goes up and the need for greater alertness of surrounding drivers increases.

-Drivers who work long hours are fighting fatigue as well as weather and traffic.
+Drivers who work long hours are fighting fatigue as well as weather and traffic, which leads to more company car collisions.
 In recent years, delivery drivers with carriers with major logistics companies have found themselves facing more challenges to meet demand — particularly once Cyber Monday arrives.
 The longer hours alone pose a safety issue, since drowsy drivers contribute to a growing number of crashes.

 Managing Driver Safety During the Holidays